ritokac/ritokac/README.md

 ## ‎ ‎ everyday‎ ‎ ‎ ‎ ‎ all ‎ day‎ ‎ ‎ ,‎ ‎ ‎ ‎ ‎ thinking ‎ ‎ ‎ 'bout ‎ ‎ ‎ ‎ you
+17:08[my oc naned ami] my name is ami and i kill people when tehy are sad

 <!--
 **ritokac/ritokac** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.